Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 icon: material/sword-cross
 ---

-Fighting Styles are features available to multiple classes or characters that take the [Fighting Initiate] Feat, letting them specialize in a specific form of weaponry or role in combat.
 You can't take the same Fighting Style option more than once, even if you get to choose again.

 ## 2024 Player's Handbook Fighting Style